 - For me, the dal mix takes 3-4 whistles to be perfectly boiled.

-- Don’t remove the lid until the pressure removes automatically.
+- Do not remove the lid until the pressure is removed automatically.

-- When the dal is perfectly boiled then coarsely mash the dal by using a masher.
-But don’t make its paste.
+- When the dal is perfectly boiled, then coarsely mash the dal by using a masher.
+But do not make its paste.

 - Then take all the whole spices(mentioned above) into a pan, Place the pan on low flame.